RixInGithub/gradientos/README.md

 Don't worry, I will see it.

-Even if there are too less contributors, I still respect all of them in my heart. ~~If only I am in the image, then I love noone.~~
+Even if there are too less contributors, I still respect all of them in my heart. ~~If only I am in the image, then I respect noone.~~

 [![Contributors.](https://contrib.rocks/image/?repo=RixInGithub/gradientos)](https://github.com/RixInGithub/gradientos/graphs/contributors/)
 ## Building